 And indeed, the fervency of his hunger for vengeance was made clear to all when a personal and family tragedy occurred that many, if not most, might have expected to scuttle the fight.
-Just 48 hours before both men were to be in the ring at Caesars Palace, a 19-year-old woman was shot and murdered in Thomas Hearns’ Detroit home; police charged the fighter’s younger brother, Henry, with the crime.
-No one would have held it against Hearns if he had returned to Detroit to deal with the tragic situation but so focused was “The Motor City Cobra” that, according to Bob Arum, Tommy “never even considered” pulling out of the fight.
+Just 48 hours before both men were to be in the ring at Caesars Palace, a 19-year-old woman was shot and killed in Thomas Hearns’ Detroit home; police charged the fighter’s younger brother, Henry, with the crime of murder.
+No one would have held it against Hearns if he had returned to Detroit to deal with the tragic situation, but so determined and focused was “The Motor City Cobra” that, according to Bob Arum, Tommy “never even considered” pulling out of the fight.

-At stake was Leonard’s WBC super middleweight title, which normally would have meant a weight limit of 168, but both camps had agreed to a catch-weight of 164; Leonard came in at 160 while Tommy was just over 162.
-If many thought the match an anti-climactic affair, a clash that should have happened years before and that had now lost its luster, by fight time the atmosphere at Caesars Palace was truly electric.
-Indeed, it had become the hottest ticket in the country, a fact borne out by huge closed circuit and pay-per-view numbers, as well as the fighters’ purses, with Ray and Tommy receiving guarantees of $13 and $11 million respectively, plus percentages.
+At stake was Leonard’s WBC super middleweight title, which normally would have meant a limit of 168 pounds, but both camps had agreed to a catch-weight of 164; Leonard came in at 160 while Tommy was just over 162.
+If many thought the match an anti-climactic affair, a clash that should have happened years before and that had now lost its luster, those sentiments were forgotten come fight night when the atmosphere at Caesars Palace was truly electric.
+Indeed, the match had become the hottest ticket in the country, a fact borne out by huge closed circuit and pay-per-view numbers, as well as the fighters’ purses, with Ray and Tommy receiving guarantees of $13 and $11 million respectively, plus percentages.

-And to everyone’s relief, the fight itself redeemed the attention and big money as Hearns showed he was far from the washed-up fighter that many, including Ray, thought he was.
-The vulnerable boxer who had lost to Iran Barkley, and who was almost knocked out by Kinchen, was replaced by a determined warrior on a mission who continually stalked and threatened Leonard.
-Once again Hearns gave Sugar Ray all kinds of difficulties with his aggressiveness, long reach, quick hands and deadly power.
+And to everyone’s relief, the bout itself redeemed the attention and big money as Hearns showed he was far from the washed-up fighter that many, including Ray, thought he was.
+The vulnerable boxer who had lost to Iran Barkley, and who was almost knocked out by Kinchen, was replaced by a determined and fearless warrior, a man on a mission, who continually stalked and threatened Leonard.
+Once again Hearns gave Sugar Ray all kinds of difficulties with his aggressiveness, his long reach, those quick hands and his deadly power.

 “I totally lost [my edge] when I went to Tommy [at the weigh-in] to express my condolences,” said Leonard.
 “I should have waited until after the fight.
 Fighters need to remain in that zone.
 I guess my biorhythms must have been low or something, because there’s a way you’re supposed to feel before a fight, and I didn’t feel that way.”

-The fourth was uneventful until the final minute when the fighters exchanged heavy right hands, but Leonard, knowing he was in danger of getting so far behind on points that the fight might be out of reach, finally found what he had been looking for midway through round five when he landed a jab-right hand-left hook combination and Hearns staggered into the ropes.
-Ray pounced and unloaded a non-stop assault of power punches as the crowd roared.
-But to Leonard’s chagrin, Hearns, though badly hurt, dug in, fought back and survived.
+The fourth was uneventful until the final minute when the fighters exchanged heavy right hands, but Leonard, knowing he was in danger of getting so far behind on points that the fight might be out of reach, finally found what he was looking for midway through round five when he landed a crisp jab-right hand-left hook combination and Hearns staggered into the ropes.
+Ray pounced and unloaded a non-stop fusillade of power punches as the crowd roared, but to Leonard’s chagrin, Hearns, though clearly hurt, dug in, fought back and survived.
 When he returned to his corner Emanuel Steward told his fighter that the courage and grit he’d just displayed was “what makes a great champion!”

-The pace picked up in round nine but Leonard was making the serious mistake of looking for a knockout punch to decide the outcome instead of staying busy.
+The pace picked up in the ninth but Leonard was making the serious mistake of looking for a single knockout punch to decide the outcome instead of staying busy.
 Tommy got some snap back in his jab and started working a heavy left to the body which set up a good right hand near the end of the round, before Leonard staggered Hearns with a left hook.
-Steward again urged his fighter to go for the knockout but it was Ray who was looking for it at the start of the tenth.
-The drama of the match had boiled down to who would strike first with the big shot as both men knew they could hurt the other.
+Steward again urged his fighter to go for the knockout but it was Ray, not Tommy, who gambled and went for the finish in the tenth.
+The drama of the match had boiled down to who would strike first as both knew they could hurt the other.

-And in round eleven Hearns, who appeared to most observers to be clearly ahead on points, did indeed strike again with his battering ram right, three of them getting home and sending Leonard to the canvas for a second time.
+And in round eleven Hearns, who appeared to most observers to be clearly ahead on points, did indeed strike again with his battering ram right, three of them cutting through Ray’s guard and sending him to the canvas again.
 Up at the count of five, Ray appeared exhausted but he gave as good as he got for the rest of the round as the fighters took turns landing heavy blows.
 Now it seemed certain that Leonard needed a knockout to win, but Hearns, ever the intense competitor, did not coast in the final stanza, and instead looked to end the battle the right way, the way a warrior should, letting his hands go and battling with fury to the end.